‘I feel as if I’ve been set free’: Washingtonians who felt hostility under Trump find emotional release in Biden inauguration

 “I thought that was pretty awesome,” said the 27-year-old, adding this would show her younger sister that women can rise to the highest of positions.

 As a DACA recipient, she said that over the last four years, “it just felt like there was always something coming for me.”
-Now, said the nurse who spent the previous night caring for COVID-19 patients in a hospital ICU, she doesn’t feel like her work work permit is going to be taken away at any moment.
+Now, said the nurse who spent the previous night caring for COVID-19 patients in a hospital ICU, she doesn’t feel like her work permit is going to be taken away at any moment.

 Paúl Quiñonez Figueroa, a leader in local and national organizations advocating for DACA recipients, noted the president’s proposed immigration bill — sent to Congress on Wednesday — would allow so-called Dreamers, as well as some immigrant farmworkers and Temporary Protected Status holders, to apply immediately for a green card and, in a few years, citizenship.